Law

 What Does Numbers 1:50 Mean?

 The law in Numbers 1:50 defines how God assigned the Levites to care for the tabernacle and all its sacred items.
-They were responsible for carrying, setting up, and guarding the tabernacle, as seen when Numbers 1:51 says, 'When the tabernacle is to move on, the Levites shall take it down, and when the tabernacle is to be set up, the Levites shall do it.'
-This kept the worship of God orderly and holy.
+They were responsible for carrying, setting up, and guarding the tabernacle, as seen in Numbers 1:50: 'but appoint the Levites over the tabernacle of the testimony, and over all its furnishings, and over all that belongs to it.
+They are to carry the tabernacle and all its furnishings, and they shall take care of it and shall camp around the tabernacle.'
+This kept the worship of God orderly and holy, protecting the people from approaching too closely.

 Numbers 1:50